HiGen: Hierarchical Graph Generative Networks: Additional Results

 \subsection{Ablation studies}

 In this section, two ablation studies were conducted to evaluate the sensitivity of \HiGeN with different node orderings and graph partitioning functions.

 \paragraph{Node Ordering} In our experimental study, the nodes in the communities of all levels are ordered using breadth first search (BFS) node ordering while the BFS queue are sorted by the total weight of edges between a node in the queue and predecessor nodes plus its self-edge.
-To compare the sensitivity of the proposed generative model against GRAN, we trained the models with default node ordering and random node ordering.
+To compare the sensitivity of the \HiGeN model against GRAN versus different node orderings, we trained the models with default node ordering and random node ordering.
 The performance results, presented in Table \ref{table:res_abl_ordering}, confirm that the proposed model is significantly less sensitive to the node ordering whereas the performance of GRAN drops considerably with non-optimal orderings.

 \paragraph{Different Graph Partitioning} In this experimental study, we evaluated the performance of \HiGeN using different graph partitioning functions.
 Firstly, to assess the sensitivity of the hierarchical generative model to random initialization in the Louvain algorithm, we conducted the \HiGeN experiment three times with different random seeds on the Enzyme dataset.
 The average and standard deviation of performance metrics are reported in Table \ref{table:res_diff_partitioning} which demonstrate that \HiGeN consistently achieves almost similar performance across different random initializations.